yegor256/blog/_posts/2015/sep/2015-09-29-mayonnaise.md

 Producers,
 [recruiters]({% pst 2017/feb/2017-02-21-say-no-to-google-recruiters %}),
 managers, real estate agents,
-sales agents, lawyers, and [outstaffers](http://english.stackexchange.com/questions/103448/is-outstaffing-a-real-word)&mdash;what do they all have in common?
+sales agents, lawyers, and [outstaffers](http://english.stackexchange.com/questions/103448/is-outstaffing-a-real-word)---what do they all have in common?
 They are middlemen standing between money and the [proletariat](https://en.wikipedia.org/wiki/Proletariat), taking a huge percentage for themselves but **adding no value**.
 Their very existence is our mutual misfortune.
 We are too weak to get rid of them now, but sooner or later every supply chain will be **mayonnaise-free**.
-Look at Uber&mdash;taxi companies are dead already, and we now have only drivers and passengers with a computer system in between.
+Look at Uber---taxi companies are dead already, and we now have only drivers and passengers with a computer system in between.
 The same will happen everywhere else.